Time-Harmonic Magnetic Model¶

 Coefficients¶

-The following functions are available in the time-harmonic magnetic model for visualization or querying:
+The following functions are available for the time-harmonic magnetic model

 | Name | Field Type | Description |